Davy Tweed: Loyalist involvement

-Between 1996-1999, Tweed was involved in the Harryville dispute when loyalists picketed a Catholic church in Ballymena.
+Between 1996 and 1999, Tweed was involved in the Harryville dispute when loyalists picketed a Catholic church in Ballymena.

 On 8 June 2006, at a Ballymena Borough Council meeting, Tweed said that he "questioned the upbringing" of a 15-year-old Catholic, Michael McIlveen, who had recently been murdered in Ballymena in a sectarian attack.
 He also claimed people linked to the victim's family had been involved in intimidation of Protestants after the murder.

 Legal issues

 On 29 October 1997, shortly after his election to Ballymena Council, Tweed was fined at Coleraine magistrates court for assaulting a man in a pub.

 On 22 September 2007, Tweed was stopped while driving a car under the influence of alcohol.
-On 21 January 2008, North Antrim Magistrates Court banned him from driving for a year and handed down a £250 fine.
+On 21 January 2008, North Antrim Magistrates Court banned him from driving for a year and imposed a £250 fine.

 Sexual abuse cases

 In January 2009, Tweed was charged with ten sex offences against two young girls, spanning an eight-year period; he was acquitted in May 2009.

 He was acquitted on 27 November 2012 of one charge of indecent assault on a child.